syncfusion-content/javascript-docs/js/Chart/Axis.md

 #### Customizing numeric interval

-Axis interval can be customized using the **interval** property of axis range.
-By default, nice interval will be calculated based on the minimum and maximum value of the provided data.
+Axis interval can be customized by using the **interval** property of the axis range.
+By default, nice interval is calculated based on the minimum and maximum value of the provided data.

 {% highlight js %}